Pantone’s Color of 2017: Greenery

 Biophilia is a growing trend and Ambius is at the forefront of the movement.
 Having drab interior spaces and open floor plans without something that reinforces a human-nature connection leads to something often referred to as “sick building syndrome.”
-Adding a color like Greenery, or colors such as “Foribundant” and “Forest Bathing” can help.
+Adding a color like Greenery, or colors such as “Floribundant” and “Forest Bathing” can help.

 Businesses can also add actual plants themselves, or colorful planters and containers, too.
 Artwork, carpeting and the paint on the walls can also encourage a healthier working environment.

 “Green color palettes such as Forest Bathing and Floribundant give us a range of greens and touches of floral reds”, said Burns-Lambert.
 “A perfect plant that comes to mind would be an Aglaonema Pink Siam or Golden Passion.
 When designing your space pair these plants with containers in deeper and darker hues of grey like Benjamin Moore’s 2017 color of the year “Shadow” or Kelly-Moore’s 2017 pick “Kettleman” and you have encapsulated a full range of this year’s design.”